 LVN to RN | Thirty Unit Option

-The National Institute of Medicine recommends that all nurses pursue a Baccalaureate Degree.
+The National Academy of Medicine recommends that all nurses pursue a Baccalaureate Degree.
 The Thirty Unit option disqualifies students from transferring to a four-year institution.
 Industry standards do not recommend the hiring of 30-unit option graduates.

 The LVN to RN Transition Thirty Unit Option (Non-Degree) allows a currently licensed LVN to earn 30 additional semester units in specified courses, and eligibility to take the NCLEX-RN Exam.
 (Section 1429 of BRN Rules & Regulations).
 Following the completion of 15 units of science admission requirements, the 30-Unit Option student applies for entrance.
 Candidates accepted for program admission are required to complete Role Transition courses during the Spring semester, and upon successful completion enter the third semester in the Fall.
 The student is eligible to apply for licensure as a Registered Nurse and to take the licensing examination (NCLEX-RN) that is required for nursing practice in the State of California.
 The Non-Degree 30-Unit Option is recognized only in the State of California.
 Completion of the 30-Unit Option Program excludes the student from obtaining an Associate of Science Degree in Nursing in California.
 Additional information concerning the LVN 30-Unit Option is available from the California Board of Registered Nursing (BRN), P.O.
 Box 944270, Sacramento, CA 94244-2100, (916) 322-3350.